luzid-app/luzid-app.github.io/content/docs/getting-started/running-luzid.md

 Alternatively you can of course also deploy your programs as usual, but are then loosing out on Luzid's _hot swap_ feature.

+If you observe an `Unable to increase the maximum open file descriptor limit to 1000000` error while starting `luzid`, increase the file descriptor limit.
+[Example configuration](https://wiki.archlinux.org/title/Limits.conf#nofile) for Arch Linux.

 ### Running the UI

 In order to gain insight into your transactions and interact with the luzid backend you